-The EEPROM Data Memory capacity is 64×8 bits for the device.
+The EEPROM Data Memory capacity is 4096×8 bits for the device.
 Unlike the Program Memory and RAM Data Memory, the EEPROM Data Memory is not directly mapped into memory space and is therefore not directly addressable in the same way as the other types of memory.
-Read and Write operations to the EEPROM are carried out in single byte operations using an address and data register in Sector 0 and a single control register in Sector 1.
+Read and Write operations to the EEPROM are carried out in single byte operations except the Page write operation, using an address and data register in bank 0 and a single control register in bank 1.